 Trust (usually a Living Revocable Trust);

-Durable Power of Attorney (for business affairs);
+Durable Power of Attorney (for personal and business affairs);

 Durable Power of Attorney for Health Care (also called a Health Care Proxy);